mskr/SPlisHSPlasH/README.md

 For setup, you can sample cubes, spheres or arbitrary meshes with particles.
 Rigid bodies can participate and there is collision detection.

-There are no turbulence models.
+There are no turbulence models, aka. turbulence is always on.
+There is no laminar-only default option, as in engineering software.
-At least nothing based on Reynolds decomposition (yet?).
+There is nothing based on Reynolds decomposition (yet?).
 Since no simplification like the Reynolds average is used, everything can be considered a large eddy simulation.

 Instead of turbulence, the concept of vorticity is used.
+Vorticity is a special case of turbulence, that can be quantified and controlled (?).

 Fluids can represent elastic bodies.
 The constitutive material model is Linear Elasticity (Young's modulus, Poisson's ratio).